Vonage/vivid-3/libs/components/src/lib/range-slider/README.md

 Both thumbs have a `role` of `slider`, which needs an accessible label.
 By default, they use a localized version of "min" and "max".
 You can change the labels by setting the `aria-start-label` and `aria-end-label` attributes.

-You can set the `valueTextFormatter` member to customize how values will be formatted for the thumbs' `aria-valuetext` attribute.
-The formatting will also be used for the tooltip when `pin` is enabled.
+Vivid automatically sets the `aria-valuetext` attribute on the thumbs.
+The attribute is read by assistive technology.
+You can control its format using the `valueTextFormatter` property for a more human-readable value.

 ## Use Cases